SatvirUppal/4474-Proto-New/README.md

 CS4474B - Final Group Project

-This project aims to serve as a replacemen to The Weather Network mobile app.
+This project aims to serve as a replacement to The Weather Network mobile app.

 To run this project, ensure you have the following items installed: